 The Mach 3 ranges between $5 and $10 depending on the variant you choose.
-Edwin Jagger also sells a handle compatible with Mach 3 cartridges for around $42 in case you prefer a thicker and heavier handle.
+Edwin Jagger also sells a handle compatible with Mach 3 cartridges in case you prefer a thicker and heavier handle.

 The Fusion cartridges are slightly more expensive than the Mach 3.